dinithsithunaash/OnlineShoppingMall/README.md

 # OnlineShoppingMall
-This Project is for Online Shopping Mall Web Application
+Team F - This Project is for Online Shopping Mall Web Application